-We have first analysed the solar conditions associated with each CME by considering their association with other solar activity features such as active regions, solar flares, filaments/prominences, X-ray sigmoids and global coronal disturbances, with the final aim of identifying recurrent peculiar features that can be used as precursors of CME-driven geomagnetic storms.
-We have found that the solar regions that most likely generate geoeffective CMEs are active regions showing bipolar magnetic topologies with large asymmetric penumbrae and a compact sunspot distribution - usually referred to as "complex" topologies (Figures 3 and 4).
-The presence of energetic flares, in particular X- and M-class ones, is also a highly favouring factor (Table 2).
-Among the other activity features considered, coronal waves have been the only ones observed in more than one half of the events (Table 3).
-Moreover, this study reports a high level of correlation between CME speed and source location properties and the resulting geoeffectiveness, with fast events originating from the central and western regions of the solar disk having the highest probability of resulting in a geomagnetic storm (Figure 6).
+a compact sunspot distribution - usually referred to as "complex" topologies (Figs. 3 and 4).
+The presence of energetic flares, in particular X- and M-class ones, is also a highly favouring factor (Tab.
+2).
+Among the other activity features considered, coronal waves have been the only ones observed in more than one half of the events (Tab.
+3).
+Moreover, this study reports a high level of correlation between CME speed and source location properties and the resulting geoeffectiveness, with fast events originating from the central and western regions of the solar disk having the highest probability of resulting in a geomagnetic storm (Fig. 6).

-To reconstruct the global evolution into interplanetary space up to Earth location, we have propagated all the CME events into the heliosphere up to 2 AU by means of the WSA-ENLIL+Cone model running at NASA/CCMC.
-From the comparison of ENLIL-at-Earth results with in-situ solar wind measurements at L1 obtained by the Wind spacecraft, we have been able to link ICME-driven interplanetary forward shocks to the majority of CMEs, confirming the fact that Earth-directed halo CMEs or their associated shocks do arrive at Earth in most cases.
+To reconstruct the global evolution into IP space up to Earth location, we have propagated all the CME events into the heliosphere up to 2 AU by means of the WSA-ENLIL+Cone model running at NASA/CCMC.
+From the comparison of ENLIL-at-Earth results with in-situ solar wind measurements at L1 obtained by the Wind spacecraft, we have been able to link ICME-driven IP forward shocks to the majority of CMEs, confirming the fact that Earth-directed halo CMEs or their associated shocks do arrive at Earth in most cases.
 From Wind data series we were able to uniquely identify IP forward shocks for 82% of the selected CMEs, and a similar association rate was found in the case of ENLIL-at-Earth results (76%).
 Over the totality of the simulated events, the majority (78%) were correctly forecasted.
 Among the 11 incorrectly forecasted events, a further analysis showed that most of these events in simulations were predicted to impact Earth from the flank, leading to a weak shock signature in ENLIL timeseries that passed unnoticed by the detection algorithm.
 The CME input conditions used may have also played a role in limiting the forecast accuracy.

 In the last part of our analysis we have used simulation outputs upstream of Earth to predict the geoeffectiveness of each CME event in terms of the expected geomagnetic activity level and magnetospheric compression.
 Our prediction of the induced geomagnetic activity in terms of the 3-hour planetary $K_p$ index was primarily affected by the unreliable ENLIL prediction of the ICME magnetic field orientation at L1.
 For this reason, we envisioned a worst-case scenario with a completely southward IMF and an average-case scenario of a randomly-oriented IMF.
 We found that the worst-case scenario tends to overestimate the single-event $K_p$ value, but it generally well represents the fraction of $K_p \ge 5$ events over the total (78%, compared to 68% for actual measurements).
-On the other hand, a random orientation of the B field heavily underestimates the fraction of CMEs causing a mild geomagnetic activity, while it well reproduces the number of strong storms (20%, compared to 18% for actual measurements) (Figure 7).
+On the other hand, a random orientation of the B field heavily underestimates the fraction of CMEs causing a mild geomagnetic activity, while it well reproduces the number of strong storms (20%, compared to 18% for actual measurements) (Fig. 7).
 Improvements on this point would come from the use of an MHD model that includes the CME internal magnetic structure e.g. modelled as a flux-rope CME.
-Such kind of models are under development (Shiota and Kataoka, 2016) but none is currently available for extensive modelling such as that needed in the case of the statistical analysis presented in this work.
+Such kind of models are under development (Shiota & Kataoka, 2016) but none is currently available for extensive modelling such as that needed in the case of the statistical analysis presented in this work.